assertj/assertj/README.md

 English, making it easier for non-technical people to read test code.
 A lot of efforts have to provide intuitive error messages showing as clearly as possible what the problem is.

+Note that AssertJ requires at least Java 6.

 For more details check **[AssertJ wiki](https://github.com/joel-costigliola/assertj-core/wiki/)**.

 ## <a name="news"/>Latest News

+**2013-03-28 : AssertJ quickie presentation at Devoxx France !**

 **2013-03-26 - AssertJ train releases :**
 * **assertj-core 1.0.0**